Jump to

 To learn what your potential SSDI payout will be, visit SSA.gov and create an account using the following steps:

-The average monthly SSI payment in Tennessee is $565, which is very close to the national average of $568 per month.
+The average monthly SSI payment in Tennessee is $615.88.

-The maximum disability anyone can receive from SSI is $914 per month, regardless of the state in which you live.
+In 2024, the maximum disability anyone can receive from SSI is $943 per month, regardless of the state in which you live.
 SSA uses your monthly income to determine the amount of your SSI benefits.

 While it’s not required, working with a disability lawyer can save you a lot of stress and help speed up your SSI and SSDI filings and determinations.
 They help from start to finish — from preparing your application to preparing and representing you for a hearing.